BurhanRaja/React-Newsapp/README.md

 - The functions created for next and previous button are `handleNextClick()` and `handelPrevClick` respectively.

 6. Loading Spinner added using some logic

+7. Adding category, country and pageSize as props in URL